coder/docs/admin/workspace-providers/deployment.md

 ---

 This article walks you through the process of deploying a workspace provider to a Kubernetes cluster.
-If you do not have one, you use our [cluster guides](../../setup/kubernetes/index.md) to create one compatible with Coder.
+If you do not have one, you can use our [cluster guides](../../setup/kubernetes/index.md) to create one compatible with Coder.